slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On relationships

 <!--
+- Loyalty is earned, not owed.
+If they drain your energy, stunt your growth, or disrespect your boundaries, let them go.
+You weren’t born to carry dead weight.
+Protect your peace and move forward.
+- Never force, don’t beg and don’t chase.
 - One day you're going to miss how much I cared.
+- Choose people that choose you.
+The end.
 -->

 > *"Perhaps the most counter-intuitive truth of the universe is that the more you give to others, the more you’ll get.
 Understanding this is the beginning of wisdom."